-Chances are pretty good most of these concerns have been directly impacted as your organization has responded to the COVID-19 crisis, especially those organizations that have abruptly adopted working from home, or have dramatically changed their service models.
+Chances are pretty good most of these concerns have been directly impacted as your organization has responded to the COVID-19 crisis, especially those organizations that have abruptly adopted working from home or have dramatically changed their service models.

-Let’s break down what each of these mean for both leaders, and employees.
+Let’s break down what each of these mean for both leaders and employees.

 Clear communication from leadership

 Without a doubt, communication is identified as a key area of improvement for the majority of companies we survey.
-At a moment like this, rife with uncertainty, clarity about the prospects of the business and peoples’ future livelihoods is especially murky.
+At a moment like this, rife with uncertainty, clarity about the prospects of the business, and peoples’ future livelihoods is especially murky.

-Transparency and honesty in this moment will win loyalty and commitment.
+Transparency and honesty at this moment will win loyalty and commitment.
 Show your employees you’re doing all you can to protect the business and their jobs, and they’ll move mountains to help.
 However, to win their help, you must first enlist it.

 Concern for their wellbeing

 Wellbeing just became a much bigger subject than accommodations and in-office amenities.
-In addition to availability of necessary personal protective equipment and how to make workspaces appropriately socially distant, you employees are also concerned about commuting on public transit, what to do if work reopens before schools, and stress about family health and welfare.
+In addition to the availability of necessary personal protective equipment and how to make workspaces appropriately socially distant, your employees are also concerned about commuting on public transit, what to do if work reopens before schools, and stress about family health and welfare.

 As you prepare your company’s plans, factoring in support for concerns such as employee mental health and addressing child care and homeschooling needs will be important.
 These issues are on your employee’s minds.

-Clear understanding of their roles and responsibilities
+A clear understanding of their roles and responsibilities

 A few weeks ago, everyone’s job got a lot harder, as they adapted to vastly changed working conditions and service models at the drop of a hat.